 For more information see rapid antigen self-tests.

 Detecting antibodies to the SARS-CoV-2 virus

-It takes time for our bodies to make antibodies, so people can already have the SARS-CoV-2 virus and be spreading the infection to other people before we can detect their antibodies.
+It takes time for our bodies to make antibodies.
+A person could be infected with the SARS-CoV-2 virus and be spreading it to other people before we can detect their antibodies.

-Scientists usually run viral antibody tests in laboratories, however since the beginning of the COVID-19 pandemic, a number of manufacturers have developed tests that can be used outside of the laboratory at the point of care.
-These are called rapid or Point of Care tests (PoC or PoCT).
-You might also hear these tests called IgG or IgM tests.
-IgG and IgM are different kinds of antibodies that are made by our bodies to fight infection.
+Scientists usually run viral antibody tests in laboratories.
+However, since the beginning of the COVID-19 pandemic, some manufacturers have developed tests that can be used outside of the laboratory at the point of care.
+These are called point-of-care antibody tests.
+They can also be called serology or IgG or IgM tests.
+IgG and IgM are different kinds of antibodies made by our bodies to fight infection.

-These rapid and PoC antibody tests are not intended for self-testing.
+These point-of-care antibody tests are not intended for self-testing.
 They are designed to be used by a health professional.
-The supply of COVID-19 rapid antibody tests for home use is prohibited in Australia.
+The supply of COVID-19 rapid antibody tests for self-testing is prohibited in Australia.